mthcht/ThreatHunting-Keywords-yara-rules/README.md

 ## Integrated with bincapz

-Enumerate binaries capabilities with [bincapz](https://github.com/chainguard-dev/bincapz) and this project rules:
+Enumerates program capabilities and malicious behaviors with [bincapz](https://github.com/chainguard-dev/bincapz) and this project rules:
 `bincapz -third-party -all -stats myfolder`